Coursetexts is open sourcing the frontiers of knowledge.

 We grew up teaching ourselves online.
-When school didn’t satisfy us, we turned to the Internet: reading any computer science papers, physics textbooks, and philosophical texts we could find for free.
-But our reading often hit a wall; not from lack of curiosity, but lack of access.
-Paywalls or out-of-date material limited what we could learn.
+When we wanted to explore beyond school, we turned to Phd field reading lists and MIT OpenCourseWare.
+But our reading often hit a wall: paywalls or out-of-date material limited what we could learn.
 We have high hopes for Coursetexts.
-We want it to curate the highest quality education on the planet so anyone can be a true expert in their desired field.
-And, we want it to serve as a guide to frontier research as its being published.
+We want to make the highest quality education available so anyone can be a true expert in their desired field.
+We want students to be limited only by their curiosity, not by access to materials.
+Coursetexts is the library we wish we had, and we hope you can learn from it too!

 What is Coursetexts?